voidexp/defense/README.md

 Defense - a toy project 2D game
 ===============================
-Just another tower defense game which is badly designed, implemented and by all means a waste of time, except that it is made for fun, learning and trying out new (to me) technologies, concepts and tricks.
+Just another tower defense game which is badly designed, implemented and by all means is a waste of time, except that it is made for fun, learning and trying out new (to me) technologies, concepts and tricks.

 The game is built on top of a custom C engine and all the logic and the actual game code is written in Python.